 1. Limiting and restrictive

-Financial covenants can be limiting and restrictive for the borrowing party as it can really hinder the economic or financial freedom of the borrower.
-In order to maintain a certain ratio level or cash flow, the borrowing party’s operations get highly limited or restricted in order to maintain financial stability.
+Financial covenants can be limiting and restrictive for the borrowing party, as they can hinder the economic or financial freedom of the borrower.
+In order to maintain a certain ratio level or cash flow, the borrowing party’s operations may be highly limited or restricted.

 2. Risk of violation

 When a party borrows funds, they usually do it to finance some of their operations for which they do not have enough money themselves.
 Financial covenants restrict the borrowing party’s financial freedom as they are not able to spend as much as they may have planned to, exposing them to high risk of violation, which can result in incurring bigger losses than expected.